Fraction

 A fraction (from fractus, "broken") represents a part of a whole or, more generally, any number of equal parts.
 When spoken in everyday English, a fraction describes how many parts of a certain size there are, for example, one-half, eight-fifths, three-quarters.
-A common, vulgar, or simple fraction (examples: 1/2 and 17/3) consists of a numerator, displayed above a line (or before a slash like 1/2), and a non-zero denominator, displayed below (or after) that line.
-Numerators and denominators are also used in fractions that are not common, including compound fractions, complex fractions, and mixed numerals.

-In positive common fractions, the numerator and denominator are natural numbers.
-The numerator represents a number of equal parts, and the denominator indicates how many of those parts make up a unit or a whole.
-The denominator cannot be zero, because zero parts can never make up a whole.
+A common, vulgar, or simple fraction (examples: 1/2 and 17/3) consists of an integer numerator, displayed above a line (or before a slash like 1/2), and a non-zero integer denominator, displayed below (or after) that line.
+If these integers are positive, then the numerator represents a number of equal parts, and the denominator indicates how many of those parts make up a unit or a whole.
 For example, in the fraction 3/4, the numerator 3 indicates that the fraction represents 3 equal parts, and the denominator 4 indicates that 4 parts make up a whole.
 The picture to the right illustrates 3/4 of a cake.

-A common fraction is a numeral which represents a rational number.
-That same number can also be represented as a decimal, a percent, or with a negative exponent.
-For example, 0.01, 1%, and 10−2 are all equal to the fraction 1/100.
-An integer can be thought of as having an implicit denominator of one (for example, 7 equals 7/1).

-Other uses for fractions are to represent ratios and division.
-Thus the fraction 3/4 can also be used to represent the ratio 3:4 (the ratio of the part to the whole), and the division 3 ÷ 4 (three divided by four).
-The non-zero denominator rule, which applies when representing a division as a fraction, is an example of the rule that division by zero is undefined.
+Fractions can be used to represent ratios and division.
+Thus the fraction 3/4 can be used to represent the ratio 3:4 (the ratio of the part to the whole), and the division 3 ÷ 4 (three divided by four).

 We can also write negative fractions, which represent the opposite of a positive fraction.
 For example, if 1/2 represents a half-dollar profit, then −1/2 represents a half-dollar loss.
 Because of the rules of division of signed numbers (which states in part that negative divided by positive is negative), −1/2, −1/2 and 1/−2 all represent the same fraction – negative one-half.
 And because a negative divided by a negative produces a positive, −1/−2 represents positive one-half.